QN7Gardening/QN7Gardening.github.io/getting-started/index.md

 ## Extra Watering

 The vegetables, herbs and flowers in the tall containers and the low vegetable container will always appreciate extra watering particularly as the terrace is so windy!
-Join the [current watering rota](https://onedrive.live.com/view.aspx?resid=5EF2B33758F5D52!586&ithint=file%2cxlsx&app=Excel&authkey=!ABfQQDMQ-quGFb0) or if you happen to be down on the terrace there is a water spout on the left handside of the door leading into Tower 1 from the terrace and watering cans of all sizes in the storage box near the low vegetable planter.
+Join the [current watering rota](https://onedrive.live.com/view.aspx?resid=5EF2B33758F5D52!586&ithint=file%2cxlsx&app=Excel&authkey=!ABfQQDMQ-quGFb0) or if you happen to be down on the terrace there is a water spout on the left handside of the door leading into Tower 1 from the terrace with a hose.
+There are also watering cans of all sizes in the storage box near the low vegetable planter.

 ---